rmorshea/pybooster/docs/src/examples.md

-from dataclasses import dataclass from typing import TYPE_CHECKING from typing import Annotated from typing import NewType, LiteralString
+from dataclasses import dataclass from typing import TYPE_CHECKING from typing import Annotated from typing import LiteralString from typing import NewType

 from boto3.session import Session from botocore.client import BaseClient